Peace and Global Studies

 A multitude of resources

-The Department of Peace and Global Studies, located in LBC room 322, provides support to students and faculty interested in learning more about activism.
-Applied minors like Peace Corps prep and Law and Social Justice as well as the Earlham Center for Social Justice offer additional ways to engage in peace and global studies initiatives.
+The Department of Peace and Global Studies, situated in LBC room 322, offers resources for students and faculty passionate about activism.
+Explore opportunities such as the Applied minor Peace Corps prep and the Center for Social Justice to further engage in peace and global studies initiatives.

 Our faculty